 Who are you?

-I’m J. Bobby Lopez, thank’s for visiting my home on the web.
-Let me tell you a little about myself – For starters, I am an open source software advocate.
+Hi!
+I’m Bobby, an IT Infrastructure Automation, Software Development and IT Management professional.
+Personally, my wife Sandra (a brilliant Baker and Cake Decorator) and I have two wonderful little girls.
 I work in IT in the Software Development and Infrastructure Operations fields.
-My wife and I have two wonderful little girls, so these days any free time is a luxury.
-I grew up in West-Toronto (Etobicoke), Ontario Canada.
-I started with computers fairly early.
-It’s when I went to high-school, where I attended Thistletown Collegiate Institute (TCI), that I started hacking around on Linux, back in the 1990’s.
+I was born in the Bronx, NY and moved to Canada at a very young age.
+Growing up in West-Toronto (Etobicoke), I started with computers fairly early.
+It is when I went to high-school, where I attended Thistletown Collegiate Institute (TCI), that I started hacking around on Linux, back in the 1990’s.
 I continued to do so later at Seneca College, which I attended for Computer Programming and later at the University of Toronto which I attended for Project Management.

 I have both deep and broad experience in software and infrastructure design, implementation, and testing.
 I’m also experienced in configuration and release management (CI/CD), infrastructure automation, and compliance management.
 As a software and infrastructure engineer with a focus on DevOps practices, I typically work with a mix of Linux, Unix and Open Source Software (such as Debian, RedHat, Ruby, Perl, Python, Ansible, Jenkins); along with commercial solutions (such as VMware, Oracle, Redhat, Solaris and Windows Servers).
 My goals are always to build high-quality systems and services for my customers, clients and the corporations to which I provide my services.
 I’m eager to leverage the power of automation to increase productivity and am very adamant about adhering to clean, flexible, modular design practices.